stevemaltais/maltaisWebWorks/README.md

 - Projects section with detailed descriptions and links to online projects
 - Professional experience section with a list of companies I've worked for and descriptions of tasks performed
 - Contact form for potential employers
+- API integration for database management
+- Integration with Mailchimp for email notifications

 ## Technologies Used
 1. HTML
 2. CSS (SASS)
 3. JavaScript
-4. Anime.js
+4. Node.js
+5. Webpack
+6. MySQL (with Sequelize)
+7. Mailchimp
+8. Locomotive Scroll

 ## How to Use This Repository
-- Clone the repository to your computer using git clone.
+- Clone the repository to your computer using `git clone`.
-- Install dependencies using npm install.
+- Install dependencies using `npm install`.
 - Configure configuration files for your own website.
 - Deploy the website to your server.
 - How to Contribute
--- Contributions to this project are welcome!
+  - Contributions to this project are welcome!
 If you would like to contribute, please create a pull request with a detailed description of the changes you would like to make.

 ## Author
 Steve Maltais (MeZorD)